Genetic testing gives people the chance to learn if their family history of breast cancer is due to an inherited gene mutation.

-BRCA1 and BRCA2 (BReast CAncer genes 1 and 2) are the best-known genes linked to breast cancer (learn more).
-People who have a BRCA1/2 mutation have a greatly increased risk of breast cancer and (for women) ovarian cancer.
+People with a BRCA1/2 mutation have a greatly increased risk of breast cancer and (for women) ovarian cancer.
 However, there are some options for lowering these risks.

 Learn more about BRCA1/2 mutations and breast cancer risk.

-Although genetic testing for BRCA1/2 is widely advertised, testing is only recommended for certain people, including those with :
+BRCA1/2 testing is only recommended for certain people with a high risk of having a BRCA1/2 gene mutation, including those with :

-If you have concerns about having a BRCA1/2 gene mutation or are considering testing, talk with your health care provider.
-He/she can help you understand your risk and can refer you to a genetic counselor.
+If you have questions about BRCA1/2 gene mutations or are considering testing, talk with your health care provider.

 For more information on genetic counseling, visit the National Cancer Institute's website (or call its hotline at 1-800-4-CANCER) or the National Society of Genetic Counselors' website.